rom1504/ngengine/README.md

 Currently, OpenGL 2.1 is used, without shader support.

-An update to SDL 2.0 should be done by the future (and to OpenGL 3.1 or 3.2).
+An update to SDL 2.0 should be done in the future (and to OpenGL 3.1 or 3.2).

 #Library Structure